AAU-ST2-Programming/oop_1/README.md

 ## Lektions Fokus
 - History description
 - Describe the differences between python and C
-- Run through all the buildin functions for python
+- Run through some of capabilities of python
 - Setup virtual environment